|Best overall||Focal Utopia 2022||SEE IT||

 Those interested in a more “affordable” sampling of Focal’s balance of bass extension and treble precision can pick up the Celestee, which features an “M”-shaped aluminum/magnesium driver, for only a grand.

-If you prefer your headphones to cost less than a used car, the stylish, wood-finished Meze Audio 99 Classics over-ear, closed-back headphones only cost a few hundred and will appeal to those who want headphones that are efficient and non-fatiguing and that offer a warmer sound signature.
+If you prefer your headphones to cost less than a used car, the stylish, wood-finished Meze Audio 99 Classics over-ear, closed-back headphones only cost a few hundred.
+They will appeal to those who want efficient and non-fatiguing headphones that offer a warmer sound signature.
 Or, for those that want an even more bass-enriched sound, consider a legacy brand like Sony, which offers dozens of choices ranging from workhorse closed-back podcast/recording classic like the MDR-7506 to our top wireless pick, the WH-1000XM5, to the summit-fi MDR-Z1R.

 Best audiophile headphones: Sennheiser HD 800 S